Determining Liability in an Ohio Car Accident

 - Running a red light

 - Careless driving

 What to Do After an Ohio Car Accident

-After a car accident, there are certain steps you need to take to ensure your rights and health are protected, including:
+There are certain steps to take after a car accident to ensure your rights and health are protected, including:

 - Seek Medical Attention – After an accident, it’s essential that you visit the doctor to treat your injuries.
 If you fail to do so, the at-fault party’s insurance company may argue that you are exaggerating your injuries or did not suffer from any harm after the accident.

 - Call the Police – Even if you believe you are okay, you must call the police so that a report can be filed.
 Do not leave the scene until law enforcement has arrived, collected your information, and given you permission to go.